Equivariant geometry of odd-dimensional complete intersections of two quadrics: Actions and invariants

 \section{Actions and invariants}

 In this section, the base field $k$ is algebraically closed of characteristic zero.

-Let $G$ be a finite group and $X$ a smooth projective variety with regular $G$-action; we call such varieties $G$-varieties.
-We say that $G$-varieties $X,Y$ are $G$-birational if there exists a $G$-equivariant birational morphism $X\to Y$; stable $G$-birationality means $G$-birationality of $X\times \bP^n$ and $Y\times \bP^m$, with trivial $G$-actions on the second factors.
-Of particular interest are cases when $Y=\bP^n$ is projective space, with {\em linear} $G$-action.
+Let $G$ be a finite group and $X$ a smooth projective (connected) variety with a regular $G$-action; we call such varieties $G$-varieties.
+We say that $G$-varieties $X,Y$ are $G$-birational if there exists a $G$-equivariant birational map $X\dashrightarrow Y$; stable $G$-birationality means $G$-birationality of $X\times \bP^n$ and $Y\times \bP^m$, with trivial $G$-actions on the second factors.
+Of particular interest are cases when $Y=\bP^n$ is projective space, with {\em linear} $G$-action, which we describe below.